CalPlug/python-raven/README.md

 WARNING:  As the SQL logging scripts can read a point every 5-10 seconds from the meter, extended runs of these scripts can lead to large database sizes.
 If this script is run on a low power device, performance can degrade with time unless there is another script or operation that is used to purge or archive historic entries.
 You are warned!
 Occasionally a parsing error will show up for the first read, ignore this.
 Reading will be OK after this first issue.

+# Accessing Uploaded Records in MongoDB

+1) Log into the Calit2 MQTT server(cpmqtt1) using the following credentials:
+2) Open the mongo shell
+3) Enter command "use pulses"
+4) Enter "db.InstantaneousDemandTest.find()" to see all records.
+5) Refer to MongoDB documentation for a list of commands to access specific records

 # Meter to SQL script (run.py)

 1) Make sure the Raven stick or Rainforest Automation unit is on and attached to a USB port